US Muslims growing more liberal, survey shows

 Conducted by the Pew Research Center, the survey of 1,001 American Muslims depicts a community in tumult, with the vast majority disapproving of President Donald Trump and worrying about the direction of the country.
 Even so, many remain hopeful about their future in the United States, the survey found, despite persistent anxiety about Islamic extremism and religious discrimination.

-The wide-ranging survey, which was released on Wednesday, uncovers a range of opinions on everything from religious practices and politics to terrorism and social values.
+The wide-ranging survey, which was released on Wednesday, solicited opinions on everything from religious practices and politics to terrorism and social values.
 In addition, Pew found that the American Muslim population has been rising steadily for a decade, adding about 100,000 people per year.
 An estimated 3.35 million Muslims now live in the United States, just 1% of the overall population.

 The survey interviews were conducted in English, as well as Arabic, Farsi and Urdu, between January 23 and May 2, 2017.
 The average margin of error is plus or minus 5.8 percentage points.